tangrams/heightmapper/README.md

 ### Todo

 - fix the scale issue mentioned above
-- add a 'hide all UI' toggle key, maybe use 'H' because dat.gui is already using it
 - add a GeoTIFF export option which includes metadata
 - add a toggle to show borders, labels, rivers, etc
 - **Extra Credit:** add an 'export zoom level' slider, to export at a higher resolution by fetching the appropriate tiles and stitching them together, maybe with a max_width (or max_filesize) parameter so you can export an array of Very Large Files